priscillahartono/stat159fall2016/Project1/paper/paper.md

 The –s represents producing a standalone document and the –o represents the output file.

-Meanwhile, like Makefile, some computer requires users to download the pandoc software, in addition to other softwares like LaTex to output text files.
+On a side note, like Makefile, some computers require users to download the pandoc software, in addition to other softwares like LaTex to output text files.
 After downloading all the required software, we are ready to convert files.